 Delta employees have partnered with Habitat for Humanity to build homes for those in need.
 In the past year, more than 2,000 Delta employees worked to give 10 deserving families safe and decent shelter.
 Delta has built more than 200 homes through our partnership with Habitat for Humanity.
 In 2014, Delta employees built homes in the Philippines as part of the annual Delta Global Build.

 Delta employees consistently give more than $1.8 million annually to the United Way to help those less fortunate in our communities.
+Among Delta officers, there is a 100% participation rate in giving to the United Way.

 Each year, Delta employees raise millions of dollars for organizations such as the American Cancer Society, the Breast Cancer Research Foundation, CARE and Covenant House to fight cancer, and other diseases, homelessness and poverty.
 Last year, Delta employees and customers raised more than $1 million each for the American Cancer Society and the Breast Cancer Research Foundation.